ayesha-aniqa/LegacyBridge-Aria/README.md

-# LegacyBridge 🤖
+# LegacyBridge-Aria 🤖

 **1 billion+ elderly people** worldwide struggle with smartphones and computers.
 They get confused, click the wrong things, and have no one to help in real time.

-**LegacyBridge** is an always-on AI screen-watching agent that helps elderly non-tech users navigate their devices using only natural voice guidance — no DOM access, no app APIs, purely vision-based.
+**LegacyBridge-Aria** is an always-on AI screen-watching agent that helps elderly non-tech users navigate their devices using only natural voice guidance — no DOM access, no app APIs, purely vision-based.

 > *Gemini Live Agent Challenge 2026 — UI Navigator Category*

 ---

-**Aria** watches their screen every few seconds using **Gemini 2.0 Flash Vision**, understands what is happening, detects confusion, and speaks calm guidance like:
+**LegacyBridge-Aria** watches their screen every few seconds using **Gemini 2.0 Flash Vision**, understands what is happening, detects confusion, and speaks calm guidance like:
 > *"I see your daughter Sara is calling.
 Touch the big green circle on the right."*

 ---